How to Choose a Chrome Plating Vendor in India

 7. Assess Safety and Regulatory Compliance

-Electroplating facilities handle hazardous chemicals — hexavalent chromium compounds, acids, and heavy metal solutions.
-A vendor who does not operate a safe facility is a liability risk for your supply chain.
+Electroplating facilities handle hazardous chemicals.
+A vendor who does not run a safe facility is a liability risk sitting inside your supply chain.

 Safety indicators to look for:

-• Proper personal protective equipment (PPE) for all workers: acid-proof clothing, gloves, boots, helmets
+- Proper personal protective equipment for all workers: acid-proof clothing, gloves, boots, helmets

-At IDC, all workers are equipped with acid-proof clothing, protective gloves, boots, and helmets.
-Chemical solutions are maintained and disposed of in compliance with applicable regulations.
+At IDC, all workers are equipped with full PPE, and chemical solutions are maintained and disposed of in compliance with applicable regulations.

 8. Evaluate Communication and Responsiveness

-• Do they proactively flag issues with components brought in for repair?
+- Whether they proactively flag issues with components brought in for repair